ohel/gaincms/README.md

 ## Visitor statistics

 GainCMS has its own simple visitor statistics support so as not to give too much information to big corporations.
 To enable the visitor statistic, create the directory *DIR_STATS_BASE*, defined in *index.php*.
+Statistics may be parsed with the Python script *parse_stats.py*.

 ## Project goals by the original author